Breaking the mold: a fresh approach to storytelling beyond archetypes

 Every human has a mind.
 Every mind functions under the same bio-mechanical process.
 While there are those who suffer from a lack of function, the underlying "structure" of the mind is the same for every human now or ever in existence.
 The process of coming to solutions works the same for everyone.

 However, not every human is spiritual.
 Not every mind has come to the same solution in regards to the power of metaphysical transformation.
 Some have, but not all.

 One approach stresses objectivity, the other subjective mysticism.
 One encompasses every human that has ever lived.
 The other...not so much.

 Why write if you have no intention of reaching the widest possible audience?
 Why alienate those you wish to influence?
 The way towards universal meaning lies in an objective approach to story structure.
 Sure, there will be moments in writing where an Author will have to read their work and assess how its reception.
 But in the moment of creation, in the actual act of doing, it would seem favourable to have actual functional tools based in objective commonality.

 Identifying the problems and solutions within a story is a process that can only have one final answer.
 Whether the final product accurately explores the mind's inherent road map towards working through these problems becomes the responsibility of each individual Author.
 If done properly, the end result will be an argument that cannot be legitimately confronted without intense subjective opinion.

 This is why the Dramatica theory of story is superior and why this site focuses on that theory and the paradigm of problem-solving when interpreting the meaning of a story.
-Beyond its truly “magical” ability to predict what happens next within a story, the theory specifically defines the problems of a story from an objective perspective.
-No morality.
+Beyond its truly "magical" ability to predict what happens next within a story, the theory specifically defines the problems of a story from an objective perspective.
+No altruism.
 No spiritual transformation.
 No mythical journey.
 No subjectivity.